maurer2/html-newsletters-and-mjml/slides/slides.md

 </mj-body>
 ```

-* Acts similar to body-element in HTML
+* Acts similar to body-tag in HTML
 * Sets background color and max-width of email
 * Used to be called container in MJML 3